tjhickey724/compiler_design/notes/lex/overview.md

 We usually want to find the longest prefix of a string that the DFA accepts.
 To do this we just keep track of the last final state encountered.
 If we reach an error state, then we revert back to the last final state.

+### Exercise
+* Create an NFA for recognizing the tokens in the mini-java program above where the final states are labelled with the type of the token.
+* Convert the NFA to a DFA
+* Show how the DFA could be used to find the

 ## Implementing a Lexer
 The idea here is to define tokens by NFAs and to combine them into a single DFA